nik9hil/Sahyog/README.md

 # Sahyog
-Smart Animal Healthaid - be Your Own Guide (SAHYOG) !
+Smart animal Assistance and Healthaid - be Your Own Guide (SAHYOG) !